The automotive aftermarket industry in 2022

 - 234.5 million people will be licensed to drive in the US by 2022.

 - US auto parts eCommerce is forecasted at $16 billion in 2020.

-- North American auto parts eCommerce forecasted at USD$20 billion in 2020.
+- North American auto parts eCommerce is forecasted at USD$20 billion in 2020.

 - The medium- and heavy-duty parts market grew about 2% in 2021.

 - Industry demand for automotive technicians continues to outpace the available pool of auto techs, continuing a trend since 2009.

 Personal consumption of auto parts hit an all-time record in June 2020, reaching an adjusted $50.509 billion.
 July (revised) was $49.884 billion and August improved to $50.303 billion.
 Personal consumption of aftermarket tires also hit a record in June, at $35.504 billion.
 July was very close at $35.462 billion.
 Both metrics were down in April to 2012 levels.

 The North American online automotive eCommerce market size is now nearly US$20 billion.
 It will be up 30% or more from 2019.